Jasoosi Dunya: Other Criminals

 Jabar is the first major villain who encounters Inspector Faridi.
 He is of Indo-Germanic background, influenced by Nazi philosophy.
-He is also a chemist and a good scientist and during one of his experiments his nose evaporates.
+He is also a chemist and a scientist, and during one of his experiments his nose evaporates.

 Nanota and Reema are agents from Zeroland, known as Second Serpent (دوسری ناگن) and Third Serpent (تیسری ناگن) respectively and both are deputy to First Serpent, T3B, Theresia.
 Both been imprisoned by Faridi and Hameed.

-Probably an Englishman, Gerald Shastri is another notorious figure with many talents.
-Apart from being a great scientist, he is expert in Astrology and Hindu Philosophy.
+Gerald Shastri is an English figure with many talents.
+He is a scientist, an expert in Astrology and Hindu Philosophy.
 He comes to India (subcontinent) with plans to rule the world and is doomed by Faridi.

 Dr. Salman perhaps is the toughest opponent of Colonel Faridi.
 He is psychologist by profession and is the head of the most powerful underworld organisation Taaqat (Power), a group that tries to bring revolution in the country.

 Qalandar Bayabani is a spy storywriter, who actually is into dirty drug business being the largest drug dealer of the country.